isabelle-leo/PeptAffinity/README.md

 Peptide Filters panel:

-* Samples with peptide: Adjust this range to show peptide correlations that fall within the defined sample detection criteria in the Sequence and Structure plots
+* Samples with peptide: Define sample detection criteria for peptides plotted (does not impact gene symbol filtering or summary statistics)

 Home tab: